-We all remember that time when a family got lost in a corn maze two years ago.
+We all remember that time when a family got lost in a corn maze years ago, and called the police.
 It started getting dark, and they called 911 to help them find their way out of the towering corn field.
 There’s something challenging and rewarding about successfully navigating your way through the twists and turns of an elaborately designed maze (with nary a piece of cheese in sight).
 Here are some options for getting lost throughout the area:

 1. Salisbury Farm, 11 Peck Hill Rd., Johnston, 401-942-9741, salisburyfarm.com

-We wrote about this farm’s five-acre corn maze in the September 2014 issue of Rhode Island Monthly.
 The field of art features a different theme every year.
-This year features Lady Liberty, and past subjects have included Boston Strong, a bumblebee, hot air balloons, a butterfly and more.
-The farm also offers free hayrides, pumpkins for purchase and a farm stand with all the best fall vegetables and treats like candy apples, cider and popcorn.
+This year’s theme is “Get Lost to Give Hope” in support of the New England Hemophilia Association, which is an organization dedicated to helping those in the community with bleeding disorders.
+Past subjects have included Boston Strong, a bumblebee, hot air balloons, a butterfly and more.
+The farm also offers free hayrides (weekends only) pumpkins for purchase and a farm stand with all the best fall vegetables and treats like candy apples, cider and popcorn.
 Visit the donkey, llama and goat at the mini petting zoo.
 They also offer the maze under the stars, during which you can explore the field in the dark.

 Escobar’s maze is eight acres large (and they’ll even rescue you if you get lost!)
-The maze features the Paw Sox, and will trip up and even the most stealthy corn stalker.
-After mastering the maze, head to the pumpkin patch and choose your specimen straight off the vine.
-The farm also sells homemade pumpkin pie, created from a 1903 recipe from the Milwaukee Settlement Cookbook, but if you want to make your own, they are sharing the recipe here.
+This year’s maze features a tribute to first responders, and it will trip up even the most stealthy corn stalker.
+After mastering the maze, head to the pumpkin patch and choose your specimen from a Rhode Island farm.
+Cash only.
+Don’t miss the Halloween party on October 27 from 11 a.m. to 4 p.m. for games and crafts.
+If you wear your costume, you get $1 off admission.

 Confreda’s Farm has gone the terrifying route by taking you through the dark and mysterious woods on a twenty-five-minute haunted hayride, followed by exploring the Scary Acres maze (the size of four football fields!).
 You might be confronted by werewolves and zombies as you try to find your way.
 Use the moonlight (or bring a flashlight) to navigate.
 More than forty characters will scare you on a nightly basis, but please leave your own costume at home.